Social Democracy (Czech Republic): Under Jana Maláčová

 On 17 July 2025, both Stačilo! and SOCDEM agreed on cooperation for the 2025 Czech parliamentary election.
 Former SOCDEM leader Michal Šmarda announced that he will leave the party in protest.

 On 21 July 2025, Maláčová at the Stačilo! press conference announced that she will lead Stačilo! in Prague, vice-chairman Jiří Nedvěd in Karlovy Vary Region and first vice-chairman Lubomír Zaorálek would be listed second in Moravian-Silesian Region after Stačilo! leader Kateřina Konečná.
 Forty SOCDEM members would be listed on Stačilo! candidate lists.

 The party used to hold pro-European views until early 2020s.
 However, in August 2025, the party pledged to promote and follow the program of Stačilo!, which includes reconsideration and a referendum on the Czech Republic's withdrawal from NATO and the European Union.
 Maláčová stated that she sees no contradictions between the programs of SOCDEM and Stačilo!, arguing that their programs are "98% similar" and that SOCDEM "has long supported a general referendum, including on foreign policy issues".
 Czech political scientists Tomáš Cirhan and Mattia Collin wrote that since entering cooperation with Stačilo!, SOCDEM has shifted "towards a less pro-European stance and a more favourable position on Russia", and became increasingly divided in terms of stances in GAL-TAN dimension (progressive and traditional values on social issues).

 Stačilo! failed to reach 5% threshold to get in parliament, thus SOCDEM failed to gain any deputies.
 On 6 October 2025, Máláčová announced that SOCDEM leaders would resign at an extraordinary congress.

+Under Jiří Nedvěd

+On 13 December 2025, Jiří Nedvěd was elected in a SOCDEM leadership election, with 69 out of 133 votes, defeating Petr Pavlík and Petr Hůla.
+Former Minister for Human Rights and Equal Opportunities Jan Chvojka, former Minister of Regional Development Radko Martínek, former Chairman of the SOCDEM Prague organization Petr Pavlík, the mayor of Náchod Jan Birke and the former PM and European Commissioner Vladimír Špidla left the party in protest.

+Separation of the New Social Democracy

+The initiative to establish a new party emerged from members of the Social Democracy after Jiří Nedvěd was elected chairman of the party at its congress in December 2025, which meant that critics of the party's previous direction — culminating in the unsuccessful joint candidacy with the Enough! movement in the October 2025 parliamentary elections — did not succeed.

+The intention to found the New Social Democracy was presented on 1 May 2026, and the NSD was officially established on 19 June 2026.
+Members of the petition committee collecting the signatures required to found the new party included, among others, former Social Democratic prime minister Vladimír Špidla, former minister for human rights and equal opportunities Jiří Dienstbier, and Nedvěd's rival candidate Petr Pavlík.
+The NSD party was also supported by former Communist Party MP Jiří Dolejš.